 If you like being wined and dined in the sun, check out these great outdoor, summer markets in Sydney, Brisbane and Canberra.
 Eat, shop, drink, listen to music, eat some more, do something creative, get involved in an activity you’ve never tried before…go on, why wouldn’t you?

 Visit Victoria has come up with a great initiative to bring products and experiences from restaurants, cafes, and producers straight to your door.
 This includes partnerships with Providoor, Co-lab Pantry, Victorian Country Market and lots dine at home options.
 With all these amazing choices, you really aren’t missing out!

 What’s more fun than schlepping down to the park with your picnic blanket, pillows, picnic basket and pest spray to watch a movie with mates under the stars?
 Not much.
 Moonlight Cinemas and the Canberra Open Air Cinema have a great program of new and classic films every summer.

 Or if you want to keep it a bit more suburban, you can relax in a folding chair while sipping cocktails in the backyard.
-Here’s some inspiration on how to set up an outdoor movie and build your own projector if you are up for a project this weekend.
+Here’s some inspiration on how to set up an outdoor movie if you are up for a project this weekend.

 Take the Plunge